friveramariani/friveramariani.github.io/index.md

 ---

-## Contact, Social Media Channels, and Research Links
+## Contact and Social Media Channels

-If you would like to collaborate in current and future projects, or learn more about my scientific and pedagogical endeavors, feel free to reach out or follow at:
+If you would like to collaborate in current and future projects, feel free to reach out or follow at:

 <ul>
 	<li><a href="mailto:friveram@riplrt.com" target="_blank" style="color:#515151;"><i class="fa fa-envelope" style="font-size:1em"></i> &nbsp;<b>my Email</b><br></a></li>